CIS-3500/ideation/round4/team-07.md

 ## Problem Statement - TW

-[Describe the problem that your Chrome Extension will solve.
-What are the pain points that users experience?
-How does your extension address these pain points?]

 Our Chrome Extension solves the inconvenience, time-consuming nature, and accuracy concerns associated with manually converting currencies while browsing the internet.
 By seamlessly integrating into the browser, it provides real-time conversion rates, a user-friendly interface, and customization options for preferences.
 Users can now quickly and accurately convert currencies without leaving their current webpage, significantly enhancing their browsing experience.

 ## Target Audience - YY

-[Identify the target audience for your Chrome Extension.
-Who will benefit from using your extension?
-What are the main characteristics of your target audience?]

 The target audience for our Chrome Extension includes: